Malindi Marine National Park & Reserve

 Turtles

-Malindi Marine National Park & Reserve’s real draw is its turtle population, and those with an interest in turtles should consider a visit.
+Malindi Marine National Park & Reserve’s real draw is its turtle population, and those interested in turtles should consider a visit.
 The park runs a monitored turtle watch program that has helped ensure that the main beach remains a nesting site for endangered sea turtles.

-Turtle species that visit or nest here include the Green turtle, the Hawksbill, the Leatherback, loggerhead and the rare Olive Ridley.
+Turtle species that visit or nest here include the Green turtle, the Hawksbill, the Leatherback, the loggerhead, and the rare Olive Ridley.
 Green and Hawksbill turtle breeds in the park.

 Fishes (Experience an amazing new world underwater!)

-Over the entire reserve, there is said to be more than 1000 fish species, as well as whale sharks, octopus, and barracuda.
-Visitors can snorkel and dive on the reef, provided that they don’t disturb any of the marine life, and an afternoon of taking in its vibrant colors, sights, and sounds is not to be missed.
-(All fishing within the Park is forbidden).
+Over the entire reserve, there are said to be more than 1000 fish species, as well as whale sharks, octopus, and barracuda.
+Visitors can snorkel and dive on the reef, provided they don’t disturb any marine life, and an afternoon taking in its vibrant colors, sights, and sounds is not to be missed.
+All fishing within the Park is forbidden.

 You can see Technicolor Fish of impossible shapes and various sizes such as Flute Mouths, Half Beaks, Hawk Fishes, Lizard Fish, Parrot-Fish, Porcupine Fish, Puffers, Thorn Heads, Trigger Fishes, Zebra Fish, Angelfish, Barracuda, Butterflyfish, Goatfish, Fusiliers, Emperors, Groupers, Grunt/ Sweetlips, Jacks, Parrotfish, Rabbitfish, Sharks, Snappers, Surgeonfish, Triggerfish, Wrasses and hundreds of others.